American Primeval: LDS Church response

 The Church of Jesus Christ of Latter-day Saints released a statement condemning the show for being "dangerously misleading", and said "[as] to the Mountain Meadows Massacre, which the series inaccurately portrays as reflective of a whole faith group, the Church has long acknowledged and condemned this horrific tragedy.
 It has also taken significant steps to uncover and share the full truth of what happened and promote healing".
 The statement also denounced the portrayal of Brigham Young as "egregiously mischaracterized", and called for people to be peacemakers.

+Viewership

+According to data from Showlabs, American Primeval ranked fourth on Netflix in the United States during the week of 6–12 January 2025.